-Reliant on existing skills, such as communication and flexibility, problem solving can be demonstrated through working through an issue, challenge or problem to find solution.
-This isn’t just making a decision; it’s the analysis of all available options to determine potential solutions, and understanding the impact of any decision made to solve the problem / issue.
+Reliant on existing skills, such as communication and flexibility, problem-solving can be demonstrated through working through an issue, challenge or problem to find a solution.
+This isn’t just making a decision; it’s the analysis of all available options to determine potential solutions and understanding the impact of any decision made to solve the problem/issue.

 Working well within a group brings together all the above skillsets, along with your colleague’s own skills and abilities.
 An efficient team builds confidence in each other and unique abilities, knowledge and understanding.
 It can increase productivity and strengthen relationships.
 Along with clear leadership, effective communication, specific responsibilities and a defined goal or objective – the ability to work well with others is important in all workplaces.